Skip to content ↓

 Staff can be contacted via info@wsfg.waltham.sch.uk

-Students will learn how to understand and translate Latin text.
+In Latin at KS3, students learn about the language’s historical and cultural context.
+They develop independent research, literacy and critical thinking skills, as well as delving into big questions from life in ancient Rome.
+At KS4, students will learn how to understand and translate Latin text.
 In addition they will read and interpret Latin literature, as well as learning about daily life in the Roman world and its links to our modern world.
-Students are supported in their learning using materials and resources developed by the Cambridge Schools Classics Project.
+Students are supported in their learning using materials and resources developed by the Suburani programme and the Cambridge Schools Classics Project.
 Students do not need to have any previous experience of learning Latin and all students are invited to choose it.

 Assessment